 We consider the "recording proxy mode" to be less secure for two reasons:

 - It grants additional privileges to the Teleport proxy.
 In the default mode, the proxy stores no secrets and cannot "see" the decrypted data.
 This makes a proxy less critical to the security of the overall cluster.
-But if an attacker gains physical access to a proxy node running in the "recording" mode, they will be able to see the decrypted traffic and client keys stored in proxy's process memory.
+But if an attacker gains physical access to a proxy Node running in the "recording" mode, they will be able to see the decrypted traffic and client keys stored in the proxy's process memory.

 However, there are advantages of proxy-based session recording too.
-When sessions are recorded at the nodes, a root user can add iptables rules to prevent sessions logs from reaching the Auth Service.
-With sessions recorded at the proxy, users with root privileges on nodes have no way of disabling the audit.
+When sessions are recorded at the Nodes, a root user can add iptables rules to prevent sessions logs from reaching the Auth Service.
+With sessions recorded at the proxy, users with root privileges on Nodes have no way of disabling the audit.